suchetanrs/traversability_mapping/README.md

 ## Running the library independent of SLAM and with Ground truth poses.

-Setup the humble branch of the Gazebo simulation from this repository [Gazebo sim humble](https://github.com/suchetanrs/gz-sim-environment/tree/humble)
+Setup the Gazebo simulation from this repository [Gazebo sim humble](https://github.com/suchetanrs/gz-sim-environment/tree/humble) or [Gazebo sim jazzy](https://github.com/suchetanrs/gz-sim-environment/tree/jazzy)

 ### Building with colcon (recommended)